SINGAPORE: Over the past week or so, the spotlight shifted very quickly from Chinese New Year festivities to the deadly coronavirus.

 Caution is certainly needed but we may need time to adjust and allow other healthier emotions to take their rightful place at the wheel, perhaps those of perseverance, hope and level-headedness.

-LISTEN: Wuhan virus – The WHO, Singapore's infectious diseases authority and a global outbreak expert answer your burning questions
+LISTEN: Coronavirus – The WHO, Singapore's infectious diseases authority and a global outbreak expert answer your burning questions

 In this regard, we could learn from the Japanese.
 Japan is one of the most earthquake-prone countries in the world.
 Children there are taught earthquake survival skills early on in their lives.